MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagdelivertime-canonical-property.md

 api_type:
 - HeaderDef
 ms.assetid: da0ad17b-08ac-4c50-ac1d-13062b890dfd
-description: "Contains the date and time when the original message was delivered. "
+description: "Contains the date and time when the original message was delivered.
+This property is a per-recipient property."
 ---

 # PidTagDeliverTime Canonical Property